-Eden Gardens ODI records
+Eden Gardens ODI records and stats

 Sachin Tendulkar created history on this ground multiple times by smashing a total of 496 runs in 13 ODI matches.
 His highest score was 100* which he scored off 103 balls against Kenya during the final of a triangular series in 1998.
 Tendulkar also has an impressive Test record on this ground with 872 runs.

 Anil Kumble’s 14 ODI wickets at Eden Gardens makes him the joint-highest wicket-taker on this ground in the 50-over format.
 Kapil Dev achieved the feat in seven matches as compared to Kumble’s record of six games.